Skip to content

 Address must end in pump.
 Non-pump.fun mints (Raydium-direct, launchlab, PumpSwap) have different MC math and pump.fun’s API can return junk values for them.

-A more sophisticated obfuscation: fund an OG wallet (which has prior pump.fun deploys), have it route SOL through a fresh single-use shell wallet, which then funds the actual dev wallet.
+A sophisticated obfuscation: fund an OG wallet (which has prior pump.fun deploys), have it route SOL through a fresh single-use shell wallet, which then funds the actual dev wallet.

 The bot traces this chain via Helius’s funded-by endpoint.
 If:

-• Dev was funded by a wallet with ≤2 lifetime txs (shell signature)
+• Dev was funded by a wallet with ≤ 2 lifetime txs (shell signature)

 • That shell received and forwarded the same amount in the same slot (atomic pass-through)

-• The shell’s funder has ≥1 pump.fun deploy in their history
+• The shell’s funder has ≥ 1 pump.fun deploy in their history

 A small static list of known-rug-pattern creator addresses.
 These mints don’t fire News Pulse and aren’t auto-traded.